34 Most Common SoapUI Interview Questions and Answers

 Q #26.
 Can the custom code be added to SoapUI?
 If yes, what can be added?

 Ans.
-Yes -Groovy steps and Javascript steps.
+Yes – Groovy and Javascript steps.

 Q #27.
-How to group tests?
+How do you group tests?

 Ans.
-The basic Test suite is a way for us to group tests in SoapUI.
+The basic test suite is a way for us to group tests in SoapUI.
 When you need a different set of tests, you just have to create a new test suite and create tests as required under it as test cases.

 Ans.
 The response values can be saved by clicking on the required request and choosing the “Dump file” location in its properties.

-Custom Properties or Project Level Properties:
+Custom Properties or Project Level Properties

-Test Suite Level Properties:
+Test Suite Level Properties

 Q #30.
 Explain the procedure to parameterize the endpoint in SoapUI?